 Annual merit-based increases, which are pay increases that an employee earns based on performance, typically begin with the company setting a proposed budget.
 This is followed by managers’ assessments of their employees’ performance, which should be based on specific performance metrics.

 Metrics used in merit-based pay raises may vary between jobs, roles and teams, or they may be company-wide, but they should tie into company and team goals.
 It’s also a good idea to make employees aware of the evaluation metrics at the start of the period being reviewed so they fully understand expectations.
 Some companies take this a step further and have employees set their own goals (usually in consultation with management), which they are then evaluated against.

-Work with your HR consultant, who can provide guidance on performance metrics, help structure performance evaluations and merit pay increases, and create a meaningful performance review program custom-tailored to your company.
+Work with your certified HR expert to provide guidance on performance metrics, help structure performance evaluations and merit pay increases, and create a meaningful performance review program custom-tailored to your company.

 Merit pay increases should be structured to fairly reward high-performing employees similarly across the company to reduce the risk of salary-increase inequality.
 Since pay increases are most frequently made as a percent of salary, that would mean a high-performing web developer would receive the same percent increase as a high-performing line worker.

 Also consider the employee’s performance scorecard, current pay rate (whether they’re above or below the company’s pay midpoint), and the proposed budget for merit increases -- each of these may affect the percentage your company can award an individual team member.

 Step 3.
 Create an employee’s performance scorecard

 How did the employee perform through the year?
 Determining whether an employee was a high performer (i.e. excellent vs. a satisfactory) requires creating a scorecard.
 Your management team will determine how well each employee completed performance metrics.
 Note that some companies start this process with the employee conducting a self evaluation, which is then forwarded to his or her manager for approval or modifications.